Justin Burton: Storylines

 Hannah enters The Loft but is knocked out by Clare, who assumes it was Justin.
 She comes round and attacks Clare, who drops the match setting The Loft on fire.
 Hannah and Clare fight and crash through the banister and drop to the floor below.
 Justin rushes from his flat to The Loft, which he and Ste discover is on fire.
 Justin enters The Loft.
 Justin finds Warren tied to a chair and begins to untie him with Hannah nowhere to be seen.
 Warren tells Justin that Hannah is not in The Loft until he hears Hannah's cries for help and realises that Warren has lied.
 Justin rushes to Hannah's aid and finds her at the bottom of the stairs not being able to move.
 He tries to go down the stairs but they collapse.
 Justin jumps down and picks her up.
 Justin pleads with Calvin on the other side of the door to unlock it.
 He finally does and Justin gets Hannah out.
 An ambulance arrives, however Ste tells Justin she is dead as the paramedics struggle to revive her.
 Sasha then accuses Justin of starting the fire as she saw him outside before.
 Justin then runs away, thinking Hannah is dead.
 Justin goes to Mel and Sophie's graves, where he is joined by Russ.
 Russ informs Justin that Hannah did actually survive the fire and is recovering in hospital.
 Justin goes to visit her but her family believe he is responsible for the fire even after she tells them that it was Clare.
 Josh helps Hannah leave hospital without being seen to pack a bag and leave with Justin.
 Justin and Hannah meet in the cemetery and she tells him that she wants to go with him.
 Justin is wary knowing that she will have to leave her family and go on the run, something he could never ask her to do.
 He tells Hannah he loves her and to say goodbye to his sisters.
 Justin leaves and hides behind a wall when he hears a car pull up.
 Russ comes out of the car and approaches him.
 Russ, who has taken his son Max from Jacqui McQueen offers him a lift.
 The pair get in the car and drive off, leaving Hannah devastated.

+On 12 April 2023 it was revealed that Justin had been killed off-screen on 5 October 2022 at age 33 in a drink driving accident, 16 years after his sisters’ deaths.